Romney camp tells rivals: You can't catch him

 Exit polls showed that Ohio voters viewed Romney as more likely to defeat Obama, but thought Santorum was more sympathetic to average Americans' concerns.

-Santorum has won support of religious conservatives thanks to his opposition to gay marriage and his views on other hot-button social issues.
+Santorum has won support of religious conservatives thanks to his opposition to gay marriage and his views on other highly politicized social issues.
 His controversial comments about birth control and the role of religion have alienated moderate-leaning voters, especially younger women who will be a key constituency in November.

-He has also focused on the white working-class voters who have moved increasingly to the Republican column in recent decades as their economic fortunes have stagnated.
+He has also focused on the white working-class voters who have moved increasingly to the Republican column in recent decades as their incomes have stagnated.

 Ron Paul, a U.S. congressman from Texas known for his libertarian views, had hoped to score his first win in Alaska, but came in a distant second behind Romney.

 In recent presidential campaigns, the Super Tuesday wave of primaries and caucuses has often settled the Republican race.
-But this year's campaign is likely to stretch until April or May - or possibly until the last contest on June 26 - under new rules designed to attract more voters and boost enthusiasm.
+In 2008, Romney won six of 21 state contests on Super Tuesday but left the race later that week to clear the way for eventual nominee John McCain.

-(Additional reporting by Sam Youngman in Massachusetts, Lily Kuo and Emily Stephenson and Susan Heavey in Washington and Colleen Jenkins in Atlanta; Writing by Matt Spetalnick and John Whitesides; Editing by Alistair Bell and Will Dunham)
+(Additional reporting by Sam Youngman in Massachusetts, Lily Kuo, Emily Stephenson, Susan Heavey and Alina Selyukh in Washington and Colleen Jenkins in Atlanta; Writing by Matt Spetalnick and John Whitesides; Editing by Alistair Bell and Xavier Briand)